usri/azure-terraform-SingleKafkaNode/README.md

 I also recommend using a remote state instead of a local one.
 You can change this configuration in _`main.tf`_ You can create a free Terraform Cloud account [here](https://app.terraform.io).

-The terraform sctipt installs the following extra packages on the VM:
+The terraform script installs the following extra packages on the VM:

 * java-1.8.0-openjdk-devel (**Required**)
 * tmux (Optional)
 * git (**Required**)

-Optional: It is recommended to install `jq` to parce JSON requests in the future
+Optional: It is recommended to install `jq` to parse JSON requests in the future

 ```ssh
 wget -O jq https://github.com/stedolan/jq/releases/download/jq-1.6/jq-linux64